Sleep Lab Review

 In the beginning, it may be a bit strange to pin a small device under your chin and then fall asleep.
 But trust me when you get used to it, it’s a good and effective way to manage your nocturnal snoring and breathing problems.

-This device works with a magnetic-electrical impulses that stimulated your respiratory muscles that leaves your airway free and no muscle relaxation.
+This device works with a magnetic-electrical impulse that stimulates your respiratory muscles, leaving your airway free with no muscle relaxation.

 In this way your breathing is not blocked and you can sleep safely.
-On awakening it like a new you because you feel recovered and your cardiovascular system is intact.
+After waking up, you feel fresh and your cardiovascular system is intact.

-Most of the time it is the disturbed sleep through your respiration in your subconscious state that leads to serious damage of your health in the long term and seriously endanger it.
+Most of the time it is the disturbed sleep through your respiration in your subconscious state that leads to serious damage of your health in the long term and seriously endanger your health.

 Sleep Lab Technical Facts